RC1140/home-assistant-salah-times/README.md

 # Overview

-Pulls the Salah Times from https://salaahtimes.co.za/ , change your location in the code sensor code to match the ID of your location from the web.
+Pulls the Salah Times from https://salaahtimes.co.za/ , change your TownID [here](https://github.com/RC1140/home-assistant-salah-times/blob/master/sensor.py#L47) to match the value on the website (e.g. 8 is for Johannesburg)

 # Sample Card
 ```